 The seed vault is a 197 square-foot cold storage facility with climate control maintaining temperature and humidity at 60°F, and 25% RH.
 Over 4,225 accessioned seed, including Center for Plant Conservation (CPC), and rare, threatened and endangered seed packets are stored here, along with pollen, and seed for use by our curators.
 A 25 square-foot, sub-zero freezer (average -30°F) also holds hundreds of seed packets in long term storage.

 In memory of Lynda Pritchett Kozak

-The Desert Botanical Garden is one of 36 botanic institutions in the U.S. that participate with the Center for Plant Conservation (CPC), working to conserve native rare plant species.
-This 1,175 square-foot greenhouse currently hosts 27 species of rare, threatened and endangered plants.
+The Desert Botanical Garden is a founding member and one of 36 botanic institutions in the US that participate with the Center for Plant Conservation (CPC), working to conserve native rare plant species.
+This 1,175 square-foot greenhouse currently hosts 52 species of rare, threatened and endangered plants.
 Four species are maintained as back-up collections for other participating institutions within the CPC network.